FionaWright/CherryPip/README.md

 ## Info

-D3D12 Graphics Engine with a focus on Path-Tracing using RayQuery.
+D3D12 Graphics Engine with a focus on Path-Tracing / Spectral-Tracing using RayQuery.
 Built for fun and to further my skills in the graphics programming field.
 Trying to work on it when I have free time from college.